MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/dossier-info-api.md

 description: You can get dossier information, such as definition and visualization data, with Embedding SDK APIs.
 ---

 You can apply filters both when an embedded dossier is being executed and after the dossier has been rendered.
-After using [new Embedding SDK API](./embed-multiple-viz.md) to load the dossier in a client's webpage, you can use the Embedding SDK APIs to get definition or data from the dossier.
+After using [new Embedding SDK API](./embed-multiple-viz.md) to load the dossier in a client's webpage, you can use the Embedding SDK APIs to get the definition or data from the dossier.

-Suppose we already have the MstrEnvironment object and MstrDossier object:
+Let's say you already have MstrEnvironment and MstrDossier objects:

 ```js
 try {